 - Speech Therapy – Singing songs that help isolate difficult sounds in a fun way.

-- Physical Therapy – Playing the drums or piano to improve hand-eye coordination and strength or playing recorders to improve breath control and lung health.
+- Physical Therapy – Playing the drums or piano to improve hand-eye coordination and strength, or playing recorders to improve breath control and lung health.

-- Behavior – Using musical stories to teach appropriate actions and reactions
+- Behavior – Using musical stories to teach appropriate actions and reactions.

-- Social-Emotional – Learning to identify and self-regulate emotions and feelings
+Social-Emotional – Learning to identify and self-regulate emotions and feelings.

-Does music therapy work for less-creative people?
+Does music therapy work for less creative people?

 While music and art are often thought of as “right brained” activities for “highly creative” people, that is actually a myth.
-Physiologically, the human brain processes musical elements in a number of areas on both left and right sides of the brain.
+Physiologically, the human brain processes musical elements in a number of areas on both the left and right sides of the brain.

-Because music can be used in so many forms either passively (simply listening to music in a comfortable familiar setting) or actively (playing instruments and creating new music), anyone can benefit from music therapy.
+Because music can be used in so many forms either passively (simply listening to music in a comfortable, familiar setting) or actively (playing instruments and creating new music), anyone can benefit from music therapy.